-Financial analysis, capital budgeting, asset valuation, working capital, credit policies, accrued and current debt policy, sources of financial structure, costs of capital, dividend policy, and securities markets.
+This course is designed to provide students with an understanding of how to best manage the financial resources of a firm.
+Students will gain an understanding of financial analysis, capital budgeting, asset valuation, working capital, credit policies, accrued and current debt policy, sources of financial structure, costs of capital, dividend policy, and securities markets.
 Prerequisite: ACC 2123.